tythonco/senseless-soql/README.md

 1. Run `sf project deploy start -d force-app/main -o [YourOrgAliasOrUsername]` to bring in all necessary metadata.

+2. Run `sf org assign permset -n SenselessSOQL -o [YourOrgAliasOrUsername]` to assign the project permission set to your user.

 ## Test

 1. Run `sf apex run -f anonApex.apex -o [YourOrgAliasOrUsername] > anonApex.log` to see output from an Anonymous Apex context